Dating someone with anxiety can be very challenging.

 Depending on the type of anxiety disorder and their personal story, your partner could be exhibiting different behaviors.

+- Panic attack is happening when their heart starts racing, and they begin to hyperventilate.
+They feel as if they will die, have a heart attack, or pass out.
+At that moment, they are incapable of rational thinking.
 To you, this could feel terrifying until you realize that nothing bad will truly happen and learn to react calmly.

+- Separation anxiety could be manifested as an extreme fear of abandonment.
+Your partner could be clingy and suspicious.
+On the other hand, in an attempt to prevent the worst-case scenario, they might start to withdraw and reject you.
 The real reason is their fear of intimacy, because closeness brings vulnerability.
 You will need to learn to see these behaviors for what they truly are and speak to the root cause instead of overreacting and making things worse.

 Try not to make the mistake of believing that your relationship is a lost cause.